 Located a few minutes walk from Susan B. Anthony’s home, where she would later be arrested in her parlor for illegal voting is a bronze ballot box and monument that marks her legacy in the women’s suffrage movement and this pivotal historic event.

-Susan passed away in 1906, 14 years before the 19th amendment was ratified giving women the right to vote.
-Her years of activism and fighting along the other suffragettes including other New York women’s rights advocates Elizabeth Cady Stanton and Lucretia Mott did not live see women get the right to vote, their work paved the way for future suffragists.
+Susan passed away in 1906, 14 years before the 19th Amendment was ratified giving women the right to vote.
+Her years of activism and fighting alongside the other suffragettes including other New York women’s rights advocates Elizabeth Cady Stanton and Lucretia Mott did not live see women get the right to vote, their work paved the way for future suffragists.